 - Go hiking in the wild Eastern Carpathians

-- Stay in Kraków, visit Auschwitz
+- Stay in Kraków, visit salt mines and Auschwitz

 Eastern Poland, once the heart of Slavic culture, is nowadays the land of rich traditional heritage as well as unscathed landscapes, pristine habitats and some of the best wildlife in Europe.